+The Associate Dean of Students will notify Student of the result of the request.
 As a general rule, Licensed Space swaps and changes requested by Student will be considered in a timely manner.
-Changes can be made only under special circumstances, if alternative space desired is determined to be vacant, and if approved by DCT employees.
-DCT will oversee the room swap and change processes for all Students and Licensed Spaces.
-Unauthorized moves, unauthorized use, possession, duplication/transfer of room keys, or access devices may result in disciplinary action, a return to the original room, and/or termination of this contract and eviction from the Complex.
+Changes can be made only under special circumstances, if alternative space desired is determined to be vacant, and if approved by the Associate Dean of Students or his or her designee.
+DCT will oversee the Licensed Space swap and change processes for all Students and Licensed Spaces.
+Unauthorized moves, unauthorized use, possession, duplication/transfer of room keys, or access devices may result in disciplinary action, a return to the original Licensed Space, and/or termination of this Agreement and eviction from the Complex.
 Inasmuch as possible, Student will be given 48 hours' notice prior to receiving a new roommate, expect in cases where immediate relocation is deemed necessary by DCT employees.

-Student acknowledges and understands that DCT shall have the right at any time to transfer or administratively move Student to another space and that occupancy of the new housing assignment shall be subject to all Terms and Conditions herein, with the exception that the financial charged assessed will be adjusted where appropriate.
+Student acknowledges and understands that DCT shall have the right at any time to transfer or administratively move Student to another space and that occupancy of the new Licensed Space shall be subject to all Terms and Conditions herein, with the exception that the financial charges assessed will be adjusted where appropriate.